johsteffens/beth/doc/bcore/btml.md

-# BTML - Beth Text-base Markup Language
+# BTML - Beth Text-based Markup Language

 ## What it is